 Where appropriate, the SQA Accreditation logo will appear on certificates awarded for this qualification.
 The SCQF logo, credit and level information will appear on the unit result notification.
 Please click here for further information on SCQF credit and levels.

-Students must be registered before they can take an examination.
-All examination registrations must be completed by a course provider.
+learners must be registered before they can take an examination.
+All examination registrations must be completed by a learning partner.

 Examination entry confirmation

 Once your learning partner has registered you to an examination, they will send you an Examination Entry Confirmation that includes your learner number and the regulations for you as a learner.
 The learner number is the only identification that you may use on your examination scripts – scripts must not include your name.

 The Examination Entry Confirmation is essential to gain entry to the examination room, you will need to show a form of photographic identification to the invigilator and then sign the Examination Entry Confirmation.
 Please contact your learning partner if you have not received your Examination Entry Confirmation.

 Standard examination sittings are held four times a year in March, June, September and December as below.

 Many of our course providers may also offer on demand examinations, set and marked by NEBOSH, but held on a date chosen by the learning partner.
 You should contact your chosen learning partner for more information.

 |Wednesday 6 March 2019||AM||National Certificate in Fire Safety and Risk Management||NGC1|